ryanburgess/sassysass/README.md

   The themes directory contains Sass partials that overwrite the styles in layout or modules.

 ## Release History
+* 1.0.9: [Issue 8](https://github.com/ryanburgess/sassysass/issues/8) Update translate mixin to use a axis variable.
 * 1.0.8: [Issue 2](https://github.com/ryanburgess/sassysass/issues/2) add import reference to root SCSS files when creating a new module.
 * 1.0.7: Add modules to a page when creating the page SCSS file.
 * 1.0.6: add description question for creating a module.